lalit5-dumka9/player-reid-assignment/player_reid_submission/report.md

 ## Methodology

-- YOLOv8 used to detect players.
+- Use the YOLOv11-based model to detect players in both videos.
 - Extracted HSV color histograms as feature vectors.
 - Used cosine similarity for player matching.